gphat/bullfinch/docs/GUIDE.md

 This element of the configuration is free form.
 Whatever you place here is assumed to be a HashMap (or whatever the hell your language calls it) and is passed to the worker when it is configured.

-### retry_attempts ###

-Bullfinch will try and survive if Kestrel does down or if it otherwise loses it's network connection.
-This setting controls how many times Bullfinch will attempt to reconnect before giving up and exiting.
-This helps you survive any planned or unplanned Kestrel outages.
-Defaults to 5.

-### retry_time ###

-This setting controls how long a worker will sleep before trying to reconnect.
-If an error occurs then it we will sleep for `retry_time` seconds, then try to reconnect.
-If this fails, it will try again, up to `retry_attempts` times.
-Defaults to 20 seconds.

 ### worker_count ###